 PhD, University of Pittsburgh, PA (2016–Present)

-MA, The University of Texas at San Antonio 2012
+MA, The University of Texas at San Antonio, TX (2012)

-BA, The University of Texas at El Paso 2008
+BA, The University of Texas at El Paso, TX (2008)

-Selected Scholarly Conference Presentations
+Selected Conferences and Presentations